 We principally sell our oil and natural gas production to end users, marketers and other purchasers that have access to nearby pipeline facilities.
 In areas where there is no practical access to pipelines, oil is trucked to storage facilities.
 Our marketing of oil and natural gas can be affected by factors beyond our control, the effects of which cannot be accurately predicted.
-For the fiscal year 2013, sales to one customer, HollyFrontier Refining and Marketing ("HollyFrontier") represented 97% of oil and gas revenues.
-At December 31, 2013, HollyFrontier represented 99% of our accounts receivable.
-However, we believe that the loss of this customer would not materially impact our business, because we could readily find other purchasers for our oil and gas produced.
+For the fiscal year 2014, sales to two customers, HollyFrontier Refining and Marketing ("HollyFrontier") and Plains Marketing LP ("Plains") represented 75% and 18%, respectively, of oil and gas revenues.
+At December 31, 2014, HollyFrontier represented 45% of our accounts receivable and Plains represented 37%.
+However, we believe that the loss of these customers would not materially impact our business, because we could readily find other purchasers for our oil and gas produced.